 Exploration

 The first step in analyzing the climate data is plotting the raw time series, viewing temperature as the response variable against time.
-This time series is not stationary, as the mean changes over time and is clear seasonality.
+This time series is not stationary, as the mean changes over time and there is clearly seasonality present.
 Since there is no change in variance over time, no log transformation is required to stabilize the data in this scenario.
 The time series plot shows a clear seasonality pattern, with a period every ~365 days.
 For the 4 years of data, there are 4 periods, which makes sense because the temperature changes are likely caused by seasons throughout the year.
 Therefore, we will estimate the seasonal component as 365 days in the process of making the time series stationary.
 There is also a slight upward trend over time (Figure 1).
 We need to remove seasonality and trend to achieve stationarity by fitting a linear regression of the time series and analyzing residuals.

 Figure 1.
 Climate time series data plotted before removing trend and seasonality.